Rukkyaa/42_libft_tester/README.md

 Run the command make
 ```
 ## How to read the result ?
 OK = The test is good
 KO = The test is not good
 SEGV = Segfault error
+## Tester progress